Cassava Flour vs Almond Flour: Key Differences and Best Uses

 Boiled cassava root, also known as yuca or manioc, is a simple and satisfying dish that showcases the natural flavor and versatility of this starchy tuber.

 Cassava naturally contains cyanide compounds that can be toxic if not properly removed.
-Here is how to remove cyanide from cassava root to avoid poisoning.
+Here is how to remove cyanide from cassava root to avoid poisoning and side effects.

 Cassava, also called manioc, mandioca or yuca is celebrated for its nutritional benefits, but it harbors a hidden danger: cyanide poisoning from cassava.